 SIGHT TRIANGLE.
-May also be referred to as a Sight Visibility Triangle.
 A triangular shaped portion of land established at street intersections or street and driveway intersections in which nothing is erected, or allowed to grow in such a manner as to limit or obstruct the sight distance of motorists entering or leaving the intersection.